bogstandard/lapland-golf-course/README.md

 Your theme is setup just like a normal Jekyll site!
 To test your theme, run `bundle exec jekyll serve` and open your browser at `http://localhost:4000`.
 This starts a Jekyll server using your theme.
 Add pages, documents, data, etc. like normal to test your theme's contents.
 As you make modifications to your theme and to your content, your site will regenerate and you should see the changes in the browser after a refresh, just like normal.

-We are also using Laravel Mix for the Javascript compiling, ensure you run `npm mix watch` at the same time as above.
+We are also using Laravel Mix for the Javascript compiling, ensure you run `npx mix watch` at the same time as above.

 ## License